-Freesurfer-defined cortical regions

-We carry out Freesurfer processing to skull-strip, segment, and delineate cortical and subcortical regions in all MRI scans.
-We then extract florbetapir means from grey matter in each subregion within 4 large regions (frontal, anterior/posterior cingulate, lateral parietal, lateral temporal - shown in Figure 1, subregions listed below).
-This process has been described in recent publications from our lab [3, 4].
-Subregion and region means and subregion sizes are available in the LONI dataset and are NOT intensity normalized.
+Freesurfer-defined cortical regions We carry out Freesurfer processing to skull-strip, segment, and delineate cortical and subcortical regions in all MRI scans.
+We then extract florbetapir means from grey matter in each subregion within 4 large regions (frontal, anterior/posterior cingulate, lateral parietal, lateral temporal - shown in the figure to the right, subregions listed below).
+This process has been described in recent publications from our lab [3,

+4].
+Subregion and region means and subregion sizes are available in the LONI dataset and are NOT intensity normalized, but can easily be normalized by dividing by one of the reference regions to create an SUVR.

 Available subregions are listed here according to Freesurfer naming convention: